BabakBar/AutoSpendTracker/docs/modernize.md

     *(The `-e .` installs the project in editable mode, necessary if using a `src` layout)*

-## 2. Project Structure Refactoring
+## 2. Project Structure Refactoring [COMPLETED]

+The project has been restructured to use the `src` layout.
+Source code now resides in `src/autospendtracker`.

 Adopt a standard `src` layout for better organization and clarity.